Stevertus/dManager-packages/README.md

 Try it by putting the filepath into your browsers addressbar.
 The file should either be downloaded or the raw text should be displayed.

 So in this web source you have to setup a datapack.json file.
-Here you can choose the name of your datapack, the id and much more.
+Here you can choose the name of your pack, the id and much more.

 > [] is optional